nshimaza/thread-supervisor/README.md

 * `withAsync`: Accessing multiple REST server concurrently then gather all responses with guarantee of cancellation of all the request on termination of calling thread.
-* `async-supervisor`: Implementing server where unknown number of independent concurrent requests with indeterministic lifecycle will arrive.
+* `thread-supervisor`: Implementing server where unknown number of independent concurrent requests with indeterministic lifecycle will arrive.

 A typical use case for this package is TCP server style use case.
 In such use